 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

-This will sometimes be as easy as the breaker being shut off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as simple as the breaker being shut off, but it can also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.